Will My Wedding Be Affected By Coronavirus?

 Maintain social distancing

-A requirement of any weddings which go ahead at present is that social distancing between different households or ‘bubbles’ is maintained throughout.
-Of course, at a wedding, it’s always nice to have hugs, kisses, and handshakes, but once again the best policy to adopt is the one that most reduces the risk.
+As of Monday 19th July, the 1m-plus guidance has been removed.
+Of course, at a wedding, it's always nice to have hugs, kisses, and handshakes.
+However, once again, the best policy to adopt is the one that most reduces the risk, so you may still want to encourage some distance between households.

 With sensible precautions, your wedding guests should be safe from COVID-19.